Home / Physics / PN Junction

 Reverse Bias

-During reverse bias, the positive terminal of the battery is connected to the n-type semiconductor, and the negative terminal is connected to the p-type semiconductor.
-The external voltage enhances the potential barrier that naturally exists at the junction in an unbiased state.
-This increased potential barrier makes it more difficult for charge carriers to move across the junction.
+During reverse bias, the positive terminal of the battery is connected to the N-type semiconductor, and the negative terminal is connected to the P-type semiconductor.
+The external voltage enhances the barrier that naturally exists at the junction in an unbiased state, making it very hard for charge carriers to cross.
+Again, we can bring the wall analogy.
+Increasing the height of the wall makes it difficult for people to cross.
+Because of the high resistance, the current is limited to a minimum value in the diode.

 I-V Characteristics of a PN Junction Diode

-The I-V curve, or the current-voltage relationship, provides valuable insights into how a diode behaves under different biasing conditions.
-The graph typically shows the relationship between the forward or reverse bias voltage applied across the diode and the resulting current flowing through it.
+The I-V curve shows how the current through a diode changes with different voltages and helps us understand how it behaves in circuits.
+The graph typically shows the relationship between the forward and reverse bias voltage applied across the diode and the resulting current flowing through it.

-At equilibrium, before any external bias is applied, a pn junction exhibits a depletion region near the junction that is depleted of majority carriers due to diffusion and creates a potential barrier.
+The equilibrium state is the condition when a depletion region forms in the diode.
 In this state, there is minimal current flow across the junction as the diffusion of carriers is balanced by the built-in potential.

 PN Junction IV Characteristics